Travis Kelce Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 - Kelce has been the target of 20.5% (122 total) of his team's 596 passing attempts this season.

-- Kelce has seen the ball thrown his way 12 times in the red zone this season, 14.0% of his team's 86 red zone pass attempts.
+- Kelce (12 red zone targets) has been the recipient of 14.0% of his team's 86 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Kelce's matchup with the Bengals.